 Defendants facing these charges often have specific concerns unique to this offense:

-No. While some states provide the affirmative defense that one must know, or be able to reasonably know, that the child was under-age, California law does not allow for a mistake of fact defense regarding the child’s age for completed acts.
-However, it may apply to attempted lewd acts. - Can Charges Be Dropped if the Victim Refuses to Testify?
+No. While some states provide the affirmative defense that one must know, or be able to reasonably know, that the child was underage, California law does not allow for a mistake of fact defense regarding the child’s age for completed acts.
+However, it may apply to attempted lewd acts. - Can charges be dropped if the alleged victim refuses to testify?

 Physical contact is not always required.
-Causing a child to touch themselves or another person with the requisite intent can suffice. - Will I Lose Custody of My Children?
+Causing a child to touch themselves or another person with the requisite intent can suffice. - Can a parent lose costody of their children?

-In most cases, yes.
+In some cases, yes.
 Convictions can lead to significant challenges in family court, including loss of custody or visitation rights, as well as potential restraining orders against your own children and family.

 Additional Resources

-Hire an Attorney for Lewd Acts with a Child Charges in San Diego County, CA
+Hire a Defense Attorney for Lewd or Lascivious Acts with a Child in San Diego

-The Law Offices of Michael E. Cindrich serve San Diego County, including the cities of Chula Vista, Oceanside, Escondido, Carlsbad, El Cajon, Vista, San Marcos, Encinitas, National City and La Mesa, and San Diego proper.
+The Law Offices of Michael E. Cindrich defends people accused of sex crimes throughout San Diego County, including the cities of Chula Vista, Oceanside, Escondido, Carlsbad, El Cajon, Vista, San Marcos, Encinitas, National City and La Mesa, and San Diego proper.

 Contact Michael Cindrich today for a free consultation at (619) 262-2500.